How to Implement Data Governance in 10 Easy Steps?

 - Related reads on data governance

 Implementing data governance in your organization can be a crucial step in achieving growth and industry leadership.
-So, let’s take a look at a step-by-step guide on how to approach data governance for fast-growing companies like yours:
+So, let’s take a look at a step-by-step guide on how to approach data governance:

 - Define goals and objectives